-Disaster Preparedness Handbook Current School Board Policies and LCS Business Policies are available upon request.
-The Elementary & Middle School Parent Handbook does not serve to contractually bind the school in any way.
-It is subject to change without notice by the school board.
-Changes will be included in he enrollment process each year.
+The K-8 Parent Student Handbook does not serve to contractually bind the school in any way.
+It is subject to change without notice by the School Board.
+Changes will be included in the enrollment process each year.
 In the event changes are made outside of annual enrollment time period, parents will receive a copy via email.